Master Fatman

-Master Fatman died unexpectedly on March 26, 2019.
-He was 53.

 Creative engagements

 Lindberg was involved with underground performance art and entertainment for many years.
 His stage name "Master Fatman" was first chosen during a performance of his in March 1987, attempting to channel and incarnate Liberace's soul into his body.
 Lindberg used other stage names and alter egos, but Master Fatman eventually emerged as the most popular one.

 Lindberg had a very broad range of interests and engaged with magazine writing, publishing and editing, theatre, film, tv, radio and music, usually with a good deal of humour and subtle irony, but also out of genuine artistic interest and curiosity, and an urge for creative expression.
 In the early 1990s, he took up an interest in acting and film making, and among his first engagements was the lowbudget short film Gayniggers from Outer Space, which later obtained a cult status.
 This was the first and only time Lindberg tried his hands with film directing, but he continued his film interest with acting roles and writing.
-In 1993, after travelling in India, Lindberg started the political party "Det Kosmiske Parti" (The Cosmic Party) and participated in the Copenhagen municipal elections as the love preaching self-styled guru Tykmesteren the following year, another stage name of his.
+In 1993, after travelling in India, Lindberg started the political party "Det Kosmiske Parti" (The Cosmic Party) and participated in the Copenhagen municipal elections as the love preaching self-styled guru "Tykmesteren" (The Fatmaster) the following year, another stage name of his.
 Although close to being elected, he didn't make it, but kept evolving the cosmic guru role and was associated with it ever after.
 Through the later half of the 1990s and early 2000s, he edited and wrote for the underground magazine "Magasin Schäfer" along with Danish writers Martin Kongstad and Henrik List.

 Master Fatman participated in the Danish Eurovision Song Contest of 1995 with his song "Jordisk Kærlighed" (Earthly Love), but didn't win.
 In 2006, also as Master Fatman, he competed in the third season of the dance contest Vild med dans on TV2, wearing several eye-catching costumes, including an Elvis outfit.

 Lindberg travelled widely to experience the cultures of the world and he developed particularly strong ties to India, Brazil, Mozambique (and Africa in general), and France.
 In Brazil, where he lived for extended periods, his social indignation and concern was aroused after experiencing the Brazilian favelas and seeing how rough life was there.
 As a response, Lindberg eventually set up and sponsored orphanages and humanitarian child care projects in Brazil, among other engagements.
 With his African wife, Lindberg owned a second home in Mozambique.